ATOMIC09/TESA-Dashboard/README.md

 - Prediction Logs:
   - A table lists detailed prediction results for easy review.

-# How It Works
-## 1. MachineAPI:
-- Streams real-time data via WebSocket for monitoring machine metrics.

-## 2. Server:
-- Handles file uploads and database management for reports, ML models, and audio files.
-- Stores metadata and paths in MongoDB for efficient retrieval.

-## 3. Raspberry Pi Controller:
-- Connects to the Raspberry Pi using MQTT over WebSocket.
-- Publishes and subscribes to topics for sending commands and receiving predictions.

 # Technologies Used
 - Frontend: Next.js 14, TypeScript, WebSocket for real-time communication.
 - Backend: Bun, MongoDB for data storage, and MQTT for Raspberry Pi integration.